cosmosssjp/FirebaseNotification/README.md

 # FirebaseNotification
-Create local notification to listen on all status(forground, background, and killed)
+Created local notification to listen on all status(forground, background, and killed)